What is an LVAD?

 LVADs are intended to treat patients suffering from advanced heart failure.
 They assist or take over the function of pumping the blood for the heart which has become too weak to effectively pump blood.
 LVADs restore a sufficient amount of blood flow to suppress heart failure symptoms in these critically ill patients.

-LVADs are implanted surgically, under general anesthesia, by opening the sternum (sternotomy) or by a less invasive joint procedure (mini-sternotomy and/or thoracotomy).
+LVADs are implanted surgically, under general anesthesia, by an opening in the chest.
 Once implanted, the power supply and controls for the device are provided via an external cable passing through the patient’s abdomen, connecting the pump to a controller and batteries.

 An Established Therapy